 What is the future for dealers and consumers?
 How will the car buying experience change?
 The shift towards online sales and omnichannel technologies is inevitable.
 But the human element remains a prevalent part of the sales process.
 Tangible experiences like sitting in a car, test driving and talking with a salesperson are integral parts of the buyer journey.

-Whisbi is the only company that integrates all of these into one Conversational Marketing platform, making the research process easier and combining live chat, live video and phone calls to make each test drive booking as convenient as possible.
+Whisbi is the only company that integrates all of these into one Live Commerce Platform, making the research process easier and combining live chat, live video and real-time engagement to make each test drive booking as convenient as possible.
+With Whisbi, car dealerships can instantly connect your online leads with your dealerships & sell more.
+It offers everything you need to digitise your sales journey and bring the dealership experience online.
+This way, you can sell cars directly to consumers online, using your own digital showroom!

 Find out more about how Toyota‘s clients books around 400 test drives per month through their website and increased qualified leads by 59%!